MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 1. Launch the sample app.
 1. Go to `View -> Tab In`
-1. Expected: See the focus is set to the Bing search bar (the first element) in the WebView
+1. Expected: See the focus is set to the Images button (the first element) on <bing.com> in the WebView
+1. Click Tab button on keyboard
+1. Expected: See a focus rectangle around '...' button.

 #### ReverseTab In